In memory of Professor Andrew Streitwieser, Jr.

 The California Section lost one of its best known figures with the death of Professor Andrew Streitwieser, Jr. on February 23rd, 2022, at the age of 94.
 As a graduate student with Professor William von Eggers Doering at Columbia University, Streitwieser studied the mechanisms of organic reactions that occur via reactive carbocation intermediates, and became interested in predicting their stability using a relatively new theoretical approach, molecular orbital theory.
 Theoretical calculations of any kind were still essentially manual procedures in 1950, as Professor Streitwieser describes in his memoir on the quantum chemistry history web site.

 Streitwieser continued this work as a postdoc with Professor John D. Roberts at MIT before joining the faculty at the University of California, Berkeley, in 1953, where he taught and advised students continuously until just a few years ago.
 Professor Bergman kindly submitted the following recollections that describe the broad influence of Professor Streitwieser’s work.
-His 1985 organic chemistry textbook (coauthored with Professor Clayton Heathcock) was an essential reference for me during my career as chemist in the life sciences industry.
+Professor Streitwieser’s 1985 organic chemistry textbook (coauthored with Professor Clayton Heathcock) was an essential reference for me during my career as chemist in the life sciences industry.
 I finally met Professor Streitwieser in 2007 when the California Section recognized him as 60-year member of the ACS. -Alex Madonik

 Recollections of Professor Andrew Streitwieser, Jr.